[This is Step 5 in Part 1 of Job-Hunt's Online Job Search Tutorial.]

-- And you will most likely never know because very few employers will tell you why they moved on.
+You will most likely never know that you lost an opportunity because very few employers will tell you why they moved on.

 So, it is very important for you to have your version of you very visible to these recruiters and potential employers when they search on your name.

 What if you've done some crazy things, when you were young and uncaring or just being dumb or careless, that are visible in social media now?